alwint3r/reverse-zig-espressif-bootstrap/README.md

 ## Background

-If you are not coming from an embedded systems or IoT background, you must be wondering what is this all about and why did I do this.
+If you're not familiar with embedded systems or IoT, here's some context about why this matters.

-Espressif is a company in China that makes chips mainly for IoT applications.
-They have a very popular line of chips called ESP32, which is used in many projects and available worldwide since around 2016.
-The ESP32 is a dual-core microcontroller with Wi-Fi and Bluetooth capabilities, making it top choice for IoT applications among hobbyists and professionals alike.
-Espressif develop and maintain an SDK called ESP-IDF (Espressif IoT Development Framework) that is used to develop applications.
+Espressif is a Chinese semiconductor company known for their ESP32 microcontroller series.
+Released in 2016, the ESP32 has become widely popular in both hobby and professional IoT projects due to its dual-core processor and built-in Wi-Fi/Bluetooth capabilities.

+The main development tools for ESP32 are:
+- ESP-IDF: Espressif's official IoT Development Framework
-They also provide an Arduino core that allows hobbyists and makers to use the Arduino framework and libraries to develop applications.
+- Arduino core: A framework that lets makers use familiar Arduino libraries

-Both the ESP-IDF and Arduino core are written in C and C++.
-While C and C++ are the common languages used in embedded systems, with the rise of
-Rust and Zig, I wondered if it was possible to use Zig to develop applications for the ESP32.
-Espressif already have a working Rust toolchain based on their fork of the LLVM project, and per today we can use Rust to target ESP32 chips, but I'm not interested in Rust at this point.
+Both frameworks are C/C++-based, which is typical for embedded systems.
+However, newer languages like Rust and Zig are gaining traction.
+Espressif already supports Rust through their LLVM fork, making it possible to write ESP32 applications in Rust.

-Since both Zig and Rust uses LLVM backend to generate code for the target machines, so it should be possible to some extent to use Zig as one of the language for developing embedded systems or IoT application for ESP32 chips.
+Since Zig also uses LLVM for code generation, it should theoretically be possible to use Zig for ESP32 development as well.
+This exploration aims to make that possible.

 ## Zig for ESP32

+## Existing Solution: zig-espressif-bootstrap

-Yes, someone has already done it and it's available at [github.com/kassane/zig-espressif-bootstrap](github.com/kassane/zig-espressif-bootstrap).
+There's already a working solution available at [github.com/kassane/zig-espressif-bootstrap](https://github.com/kassane/zig-espressif-bootstrap).

-It's a fork of the official repo for bootstrapping Zig for different machines (e.g., you're on Apple Silicon Mac but you want to distribute Zig for x86 Linux).
-The main difference between those repo is of course the availability of the Xtensa in the LLVM backend.
-The zig-espressif-bootstrap uses Espressif's port of LLVM project to build the Zig toolchain.
+This repository is a fork of the official Zig bootstrap repo but with added support for Espressif's Xtensa architecture.
+It uses Espressif's fork of the LLVM project to build a Zig toolchain capable of targeting ESP32 devices.

-Sound simple?
-Well...
+While the solution exists, there are some important caveats:

-Unfortunately, Espressif's fork of LLVM project is NOT the only thing needed to make Zig compiler able to generate code for the Xtensa target.
+1. Simply including Espressif's LLVM fork is not sufficient to make Zig generate code for Xtensa targets
-To make it even worse, the zig-espressif-bootstrap's maintainer does not provide a clear documentation on how he did it.
-But, they did give some clue somewhere else.
-This led me to a journey with lots of headaches and a relieving sense of victory after figuring it out.

-So, if you're looking to get a working Zig compiler that has a support for Xtensa architecture, go use the zig-espressif-bootstrap.
-But, if you're like me, curious about how things works under the hood, then read on.
+2. The repository lacks comprehensive documentation on the implementation details
+3. Several non-obvious modifications are required to make everything work correctly

+If you just need a working Zig compiler with Xtensa support, using the zig-espressif-bootstrap repository directly is your best option.
+However, if you're interested in understanding how the integration works under the hood, the sections below explain the technical journey.
 ## Building Zig From Source

 ### Simplest Way